mscherer/joycon2click/README.md

 Build with `cargo build -r`, run `target/release/joycon2click`.

-Once the joycon is connected, any button will be converted to a keyboard keypress on Right key.
+Once the joycon is connected, the triggers (L, R, ZL, ZR) and buttons on the right (right arrow on the Dpad for left Joycon, A for the right Joycon) will go to next slide, and Y and Left arrow will go back to previous slides by pushing Left and Right.